-- Invalid HSD/GED Credit: \$200 for each instance. - Invalid Career Technical Training Completion Credit: \$500 for each instance. - Artificially Extending Enrollment and/or Invalid Leave Days: For each day a student is improperly carried as enrolled or carried in an invalid leave status, the assessment shall be 15 percent of the budgeted cost per day, per student.
-The cost per day, per student is calculated as follows: (approved center operations budget that is in place for the contract year in which the misreporting occurs) / (duration of contract year in days) / (contracted student slots for the contract year). - Invalid Placement Credit: \$750 for each instance.
+- The operator claiming credit for an HSD or HSE in OMS for work where the operator knew cheating occurred and failed to follow the guidance in Chapter 3, Section 3.2 R9.b will result in an assessment of \$200 in contractual remedies per student. - Invalid Career Technical Training Completion Credit: \$500 for each instance - Artificially Extending Enrollment and/or Invalid Leave Days: For each day a student is improperly carried as enrolled or carried in an invalid leave status, the assessment shall be 15 percent of the budgeted cost per day, per student.
+The cost per day, per student is calculated as follows: (approved center operations budget that is in place for the contract year in which the misreporting occurs) / (duration of contract year in days) / (contracted student slots for the contract year) - Invalid Placement Credit: \$750 for each instance

-2. JFAS-AAPP/FOP Considerations.
+2. JFAS-AAPP/FOP Considerations